aetperf/dbatoolsScripts/DBA/TempDB/README.md

   * SQL Server version is below 2012.
   * Filtering options are used on unsupported versions (pre-2016).
 * Only sessions with non-zero tempdb usage are considered.
+* If `@ThrowException = 1` and a session fails to be terminated, an exception will be raised and execution will stop.
 * Long-running sessions with high tempdb usage should be carefully evaluated before termination.

 ---